renemonroy/create-react-popup/README.md

 import React from "react";
 import createReactPopup from "create-react-popup";

-const Popup = createReactPopup(); // This creates a context for this Popup
+const Popup = createReactPopup(); // This creates a new Popup with its own context

 export default function HelloPopup() {
   return (